 With that as the standard, it’s hard to argue with the Stihl BGA 200 as our top pick.
-It has the performance to hit the second-highest blower force we’ve tested (21.3 N) and the runtime of a 42.3Ah (1522Wh) backpack power source.
+It has the performance to hit one of the highest blower forces we’ve tested (21.3 N) and the runtime of a 42.3Ah (1522Wh) backpack power source.
 It’s expensive, though.
 The whole package runs north of $1700.

 Best Cordless Leaf Blower Value

 Getting the most bang for your buck doesn’t mean dropping completely away from excellent performance.
-Greenworks’ Pro 60V 610 CFM blower offers the best value in our opinion, pairing a top blower force of 19.7 N with a $179 price tag that includes a 2.5Ah battery and charger.
-While you can find cheaper blower kits, you’ll have a hard time finding one at that price that pushes this much air.
+Greenworks’ Pro 60V 610 CFM blower offers the best value in our opinion, pairing a top blower force of 19.7 N with a $199 price tag that includes a 2.5Ah battery and charger.
+While you can find cheaper battery-powered blower kits, you’ll have a hard time finding one at that price that pushes this much air.

 Best Budget Cordless Leaf Blower